afsalthaj/myblog/posts/2021-04-15-fix-points.markdown

 ```

 However, it's sort of fairly hacky to make our latest `Y` stacksafe using our lambda technique.
 Try yourself if you are having a doubt.
-For this reaso, may be we can keep the same original `Y` as it is but with another minor change.
+This is sort of solveable though.
+However, for the time being, we can keep the same original `Y` as it is but with only a minor change.
 We can make the return type a `B` instead of `A` to allow more flexiblity.

 In the case of `factorial` which is `Int => Int`, `B` is `A` itself.